Residency & Who Qualifies

 To be eligible to petition for residency as a parent you must have:

-- The parent/legal guardian, must be living in Colorado for 12 consecutive months prior to the start of classes
+- The parent/legal guardian, must be living in Colorado for a minimum of 12 consecutive months prior to the start of classes;

 If you believe you meet the requirements outlined above you can complete the PARENT PETITION.

 Undergraduate students who do not qualify to submit a parent petition should read the requirements carefully before attempting to complete the student emancipation petition.
 Proving emancipation is rare for most undergraduate students.

 Proving emancipation is rare for most undergraduate students.
 It is important you review the information below before petitioning.